$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Stability conditions via -quadratic differentials

-\end{itemize} Now we shall use this convex hull to build a $q$-quadratic differential on $\log\surfo$. \item Consider the horizontal strip decomposition of $\surf$ w.r.t. $\underline{\xi}$.
-Delete all the upper half planes that do not intersect the core $\Core(\underline{\xi})$.
-When pushing each marked point along the cut $\cut$, the foliation of the remaining of the horizontal strip decomposition provides a partial foliation/grading of $\log\surfo$ (that contains $\Core^0$) at the zero sheets $\surfo^0$. \item The partial foliation for the $m$-th sheet $\surfo^m$ (which contains the corresponding convex hull $\Core^m$ is given in the same way by the rotated quadratic differential $e^{m \ii \pi s}\cdot\underline{\xi}$ on $\surf$. \item The rest of the foliation on $\log\surf$ will be given/fill-in by part of the $\log$-surface $C_\infty^s=s\log z$ at each decoration $Z$, which is topologically homeomorphic to $C_\infty$ in \eqref{eq:C_infty}.
-This can be done because of \eqref{eq:closed}: \begin{itemize} \item As each angle of $\Core^m$ between corns at a decoration $Z$ is at most $\gldim\cdot\pi$, which implies that (the neighbourhood of) the cores $\Core^m$ around $Z$ can be regard as part of $C_\infty^s$.
-Moreover, \eqref{eq:closed} implies that the angle of each gap between consecutive sheets $\Core^m$ is at least $\pi$.
-Thus, there will be a horizonal foliation between the gap and the partial foliations (i.e. horizontal strips in each sheet) above do not have overlaps in $C_\infty^s$. \end{itemize} \end{itemize}
+Now we shall use this convex hull to build a $q$-quadratic differential on $\LS$.
+Consider the horizontal strip decomposition of $\surf$ with respect to $\phi$.
+Delete all the upper half planes that do not intersect the core $\Core(\phi)$.
+When pushing closed marked point in $\Y$ along the cut $\cut$ to decorations in $\Tri$, the foliation of the remaining of the horizontal strip decomposition provides a partial foliation/grading of the zero sheet $\surfo^{(0)}\subset\LS$.
+Note that this partial foliation contains $\Core^0$ mentioned above.